nick-ak96/3storage/design/PFS.md

         * Page access is changed when reading pages in PFS
              * Each page access checks first the buffer
              * No need to read pages from disk
-             * All pages read are stored in the buffer
+             * All pages read from a disk are stored in the buffer

 * Page file server interface